kyverno/website/content/en/docs/Writing policies/mutate.md

       overlay:
         spec:
           containers:
-          # the wildcard * will match all containers
+          # The wildcard * will match all containers.
+This `name` field is not specifically required
+          # but is included for instructional purposes.
           - (name): "*"
             resources:
               requests: